-What to know about the Great Smoky Mountains National park brand new parking tag requirements
+Great Smoky Mountains National Park parking tag

 Traditionally, the Smoky Mountains have been free to enter.
 However, the national park is now implementing the Park it Forward parking tag program which started on March 1st, 2023